llamakana/oram_simulator/README.md

 This will initialize the oram to a ring oram with distinct `n=a*2^(l-1)` real buckets.

-You can inspect the oram stash, position map, and tree with `oram.stash`,`oram.pos_map`,`oram.tree`
+You can inspect the buckets (stash is bucket 0) and position map with `oram.buckets`,`oram.pos_map`

+For ring oram, you can also inspect the counts with `oram.counts`

 Priority TODO:

-  ORAM class with subclasses: Ring, Path, Infinity
+  ORAM class with subclasses: Path, Infinity

-  Reverse Lexicographic Eviction Order (Ring is currently running a randomzied eviction ever A accesses)
+  Reverse Lexicographic Eviction Order (Ring is currently running a randomized eviction ever A accesses)

-  Convert tree to NumPy array

-  Change tree so stash is at 0 (will make indexing easier later), change functions appropriately

   Record stash size after accesses / statistics

   Memory profiling / optimizing